pabtomas/dotfiles/navy/README.md

   - No way to specify a service purpose in a compose.yaml file.
 I am using some services only for building and tagging images and I do not want to create or run these services.
 But I can only specify this with the Compose CLI.
   - No extends list: https://github.com/docker/compose/issues/3167
   - Anchors & Aliases with multifiles: https://github.com/docker/compose/issues/5621
-- Minimal specification: the Navy specification contains less than 20 keywords (in the majority inspired from Compose and Ansible)
+- Minimal specification: the Navy specification contains less than 20 keywords (some of them are literally coming from Compose and Ansible)
 - Docker Engine API version agnostic: It does not mean that your `navy.yaml` file will work on 2 different hosts with two different versions of the Docker Engine API.
 It means that you can write a `navy.yaml` file whatever the Docker Engine API version you are targeting:
   - See here to know how Docker Engine works when a requests is submitted with an other version
   - Here the command line to check your Docker Engine API version: